 - Date the entity was filed with the

 - Names of the officers and their title

 Before starting your business and forming an LLC, be sure to do the business entity search first to make sure the name is available to use.
-Once you know the LLC name is available, learn how to form an New Jersey LLC by reading our step-by-step guide on filing the New Business Entity Registration.
+Once you know the LLC name is available, learn how to form a New Jersey LLC by reading our step-by-step guide.

-While not required in New Jersey, an Operating Agreement, which are the rules for how the LLC operates, may be a document worth considering especially for multi-member LLCs.
+While not required in New Jersey, an Operating Agreement, which are the rules for how the LLC operates, is a document worth considering, especially for multi-member LLCs.

 After forming a Limited Liability Company, be sure to get an Employer Identification Number (EIN).
 This is a “social security number” for the business.
 There is no cost to get one through the IRS.